 Glass Tile: Bright, Shiny, Beautiful

-Glass mosaic, often associated with design trends of the early 2000s, still holds firm as the tile of choice for limited vertical surfaces that get lots of attention, like kitchen and bathroom backsplashes.
+Best for creating showy, flashy, fun vertical surfaces, glass mosaic, often associated with design trends of the early 2000s, still holds firm as the tile of choice for limited vertical surfaces that get lots of attention.
+It is commonly used for kitchen and bathroom backsplashes.

 Quarry Tile: Tough and Traditional